 - Keep your phone away.
 If that isn’t possible, at least switch off all your push notifications.
 Only allow urgent emails, calls, and alarms to notify you.
 Stay off social media and gaming apps because time definitely flies when you’re busy using these.

 Afterward, you can plan out how your document will flow.
 What will you mention first?
 How will you support your arguments?
 What references will you cite?
 Where are your sources?
 How will you use available evidence and facts to form a powerful piece of paper?
 Who are you specifically writing/analyzing for?
 How will this help you in your future case studies?
-Jot down these thoughts in a notepad and brainstorm on them.
+Jot down these thoughts in a free online notepad and brainstorm on them.
 Planning your legal paperwork pattern while you’re busy with regular chores can help increase productivity and find solutions to pressing problems.

 Reading Other’s Work

 When you’re new to the field, there’s nothing wrong with looking up to senior professionals for guidance.
 Law is an incredibly vast field with never-ending streams of information.
 You can never learn enough if you don’t consult others’ paperwork.
 Their writing or analyzing style, their way of building arguments and presentation of acute details can help you curate your own unique methods.
 Reading sample paperwork can also help you find the various argumentation, formatting, and referencing methods.
 This will majorly groom your paperwork and help you become a successful legal expert.